burakk28/Design/README.md

 # TechMaster Bootcamp Homework Design

-In Techcareer TechMaster Bootcamp 3rd homework <br>
+In Techcareer TechMaster Bootcamp 3rd homework, <br>
 I designed a sample travel application screen that supports English and Turkish languages and offers a dark mode option.

 I used for the small travel application screen;